fightfil/fightfil.github.io-src/content/Penultimate-Step/04_out.md

 conversation goes quiet---friends turning to speak in hushed tones.

 They are careful not to let the sound carry far, leaving the content of their whispers to my more than capable imagination.
+Which, of course, runs *fucking* wild.

 Chapter Playlist
 ----------------

-During the first couple of weeks of classes, Ellie's playlist has an almost cinematic feel.
+During the chaotic first couple of weeks of classes, Ellie's playlist has an almost cinematic feel.
 Whether or not that had any bearing on her attitude during the chapter is for you to decide.
 Tee-hee.

 It was made by her High School friend, Kelsie.